Are You Newly Married? Here Are 7 Tips To Help You Manage Your Finances

 5. Manage your debt

-Debts accumulated by one or both partners can cause a dent on the marriage therefore, if you have debt, devise a plan to pay it off as soon as possible.
-To save money on interest payments, consider merging high-interest debt into a lower-interest loan.
+Debts accumulated by one or both partners can cause a dent in the marriage therefore, if you have debt, devise a plan to pay it off as soon as possible.
+Consider merging high-interest debt into a lower-interest loan to save money on interest payments.

 6. Communicate openly

-In marriage, one advise that works is being open with your spouse especially with the issue of finance.
+In marriage, one advice that works is being open with your spouse, especially with the issue of finances.
 Open communication is essential for managing your finances as a marriage.
 Make sure you and your partner are on the same financial page and talk through any questions or problems that may emerge.
-If you are an impulse spender, let your partner know in other to reduce frictions and fights.
+If you are an impulse spender, let your partner know to reduce friction and fights.

 7. Review your budget periodically